-- (1) If Provider Processes Personal Data covered from the EEA, Switzerland, or UK in a country outside of the EEA, Switzerland, or UK that has not received an adequacy decision from the appropriate authorities, such transfer shall take place on the basis of the EU SCCs and/or UK Addendum, as applicable.
-In the event the EU SCCs and/or UK Addendum are not applicable, parties agree to work in good faith without undue delay to implement an appropriate alternative transfer mechanism authorized under Applicable Data Protection Laws. - (2) To the extent Provider Processes Personal Data covered by the EU Data Protection Laws, FADP, and/or UK Data Protection Laws, as applicable, in a country that has not received an adequacy decision from the European Commission or Swiss or UK authorities, as applicable, the parties hereby incorporate the EU SCCs (for Personal Data covered by EU Data Protection Laws or FADP, as applicable) and the UK Addendum (for Personal Data covered by UK Data Protection Laws), by reference. - (3) Where the EU SCCs apply, they will be deemed completed as follows: - Module 2 (Controller to Processor) will apply where Customer is a Controller of Personal Data and Provider is a Processor of Personal Data, the EU SCCs will be deemed completed as follows: - Clause 7 of the EU SCCs, the "Docking Clause (Optional)", shall be deemed incorporated; - o in Clause 9(a) of the EU SCCs, the parties choose Option 2, 'General Written Authorization', with a time period of fourteen (14) days; - the optional wording in Clause 11 of the EU SCCs shall be deemed to not apply; - in Clause 12, any claims brought under the EU SCCs shall be subject to the terms and conditions set forth in the Service Agreement.
-In no event shall any party limit its liability with respect to any Data Subject rights under the EU SCCs;
+(1) If Provider Processes Personal Data covered from the EEA, Switzerland, or UK in a country outside of the EEA, Switzerland, or UK that has not received an adequacy decision from the appropriate authorities, such transfer shall take place on the basis of the EU SCCs and/or UK Addendum, as applicable.
+In the event the EU SCCs and/or UK Addendum are not applicable, parties agree to work in good faith without undue delay to implement an appropriate alternative transfer mechanism authorized under Applicable Data Protection Laws.

+(2) To the extent Provider Processes Personal Data covered by the EU Data Protection Laws, FADP, and/or UK Data Protection Laws, as applicable, in a country that has not received an adequacy decision from the European Commission or Swiss or UK authorities, as applicable, the parties hereby incorporate the EU SCCs (for Personal Data covered by EU Data Protection Laws or FADP, as applicable) and the UK Addendum (for Personal Data covered by UK Data Protection Laws), by reference.

+(3) Where the EU SCCs apply, they will be deemed completed as follows:

+- Module 2 (Controller to Processor) will apply where Customer is a Controller of Personal Data and Provider is a Processor of Personal Data, the EU SCCs will be deemed completed as follows: - $\circ~$ Clause 7 of the EU SCCs, the "Docking Clause (Optional)", shall be deemed incorporated; - \circ in Clause 9(a) of the EU SCCs, the parties choose Option 2, 'General Written Authorization', with a time period of fourteen (14) days; - the optional wording in Clause 11 of the EU SCCs shall be deemed to not apply; - in Clause 12, any claims brought under the EU SCCs shall be subject to the terms and conditions set forth in the Service Agreement.
+In no event shall any party limit its liability with respect to any Data Subject rights under the EU SCCs; in Clause 17 of the EU SCCs, the Data Exporter and Data Importer agree that the EU SCCs shall be governed by the laws of Federal Republic of Germany and choose Option 1 to this effect;